 The Light Ages

-An intriguing, lively, and strangely-prescient steampunk saga set in the Third Age of a neo-Victorian Engand that is powered by Aether, a powerful and dangerous fluid extracted in vast industrial mines.
+An intriguing, lively, and strangely-prescient steampunk saga set in the Third Age of a neo-Victorian Engand that is powered by aether, a powerful and dangerous fluid extracted from vast industrial mines.
 Robert Borrows starts as a child in a troubled Yorkshire family.
-He falls in love with a little girl who inhabits a ruined mansion in an abandoned town not far from the factory.
+He falls in love with a little girl who inhabits a ruined mansion in a nearby, abandoned town.
 He travels to London, where he falls in with revolutionaries and radicals.
 He keeps trying to understand how the world works, and hoping to change it.
 Remarkably — for this was a 2005 novel — one of the great secrets of the world turns out to be the quiet replacement of mining and manufacturing with mere financial chicanery.

 I was about to conclude that I wish The Encycloped of Science Fiction were newer or the NYRSF were online when, doing a due-diligence Google, I found that Clute himself reviewed The Light Ages for Infinite Matrix.
 He’s got it perfectly, if uncharitably: